Black ownership still well below the government’s proposed 25% – minister

 “The same is true for refineries that still remain under the majority ownership of international oil companies.”

-The minister said site and retail franchise agreements that expired were prioritised for black South Africans‚ with preference being given to women‚ youth and people with disabilities.
+The Energy minister said site and retail franchise agreements that expired were prioritized for black South Africans‚ with preference being given to women‚ youth and people with disabilities.

 “We believe that the immediate focus should be the facilitation of BEE companies by the department to enable them to import sizeable quantities of West African crude oil‚ which accounts for 50% of crude oil imports into the country.”